Red and Blue: A Review of The Martian

 I would rate The Martian 4.5 out of 5 stars.
 I thought it was a really good movie, though not the best movie ever.
 The themes were awesome and the plotline and characterization were just splendid.
 I think the movie is appropriate for kids age 12 and up.
 The worst part for me was probably when Watney had to perform surgery upon himself after getting impaled, although the rest of the movie is very stressful as well.
 There’s also a bit of colorful language, but what do you expect?
 I would guess that it would get quite frustrating, trying to survive Mars.

-Olivia Bailey is 13 and in the eighth grade at Frank Harrison Middle School in Yarmouth, Maine.
+Olivia Bailey is 13 and heading into eighth grade at Frank Harrison Middle School in Yarmouth, Maine.
 Her hobbies include reading every fantasy novel she can get her hands on, writing about Odorea (a world she created with her friends), drawing constantly, skiing at Saddleback Mountain Ski Area, and playing with her dog, Piper, who enjoys chewing up things bigger than she is.
-Olivia is working hard to get her whole school to participate in mindfulness exercises and has nearly succeeded.
+Olivia is working hard to get her whole school to participate in mindfulness and has nearly succeeded.